-The stimuli consist of syllables which are combined into tri-syllabic nonwords (from now on referred to as 'words') that adhere to Dutch phonotactics and have been piloted for their learnability (see appendix B for details on the pilot experiment).
-The syllable inventory consists of 12 syllables, from which four words are formed for the structured condition: /suxita, tobamø, sytøbo, xøbyti/.
+The stimuli consist of syllables which are combined into tri-syllabic nonwords (from now on referred to as 'words') that adhere to Dutch phonotactics and have been piloted for Figure 2.
+Stimuli and stimulus frequencies in the structured stream.
+The their learnability (see appendix B for details on the pilot experiment).
+The syllable inventory consists of 12 syllables, from which audio represents the depicted syllables.
+The syllables of the same color form a word.
+The green waveform depicts the syllable frequency of 3.3 Hz.
+The blue waveform depicts the tri-syllabic word frequency of 1.1 Hz.

+four words are formed for the structured condition: /suxita, tobamø, sytøbo, xøbyti/.
 In the structured stream, the transitional probabilities of neighboring syllables are 1.0 within a word and 0.33 between words.
-The order is word pseudorandomized, such that the same word does not repeat consecutively.
+The word order is pseudorandomized, such that the same word does not repeat consecutively.
 More details on the methodology used to create these stimuli are described in van der Wulp et al. (2022).